jnunyez/synchronization/README.md

 - A GPS antenna with clear sight of the sky connected to the GNSS receiver of the STS card.

-- [Authenticate as Cluster Admin inside your environment](https://access.redhat.com/documentation/en-us/openshift_container_platform/4.9/html/cli_tools/openshift-cli-oc#cli-logging-in_cli-developer-commands) in an OCP Cluster.
+- [Authenticate as Cluster Admin inside your environment](https://access.redhat.com/documentation/en-us/openshift_container_platform/4.9/html/cli_tools/openshift-cli-oc#cli-logging-in_cli-developer-commands) in the OpenShift Cluster.

-- OCP cluster with version bigger or equal than 4.8.36 with at least 1 baremetal worker node with access to `quay.io`

 - Worker Node based on [SYS-210P][4] is used in this post, but other server platforms that meet the PCIe Gen4 slot and height requirements should work.
-  - Red Hat Enterprise Linux CoreOS
+  - Red Hat Enterprise Linux CoreOS.
-  - PCI-Express 4.0 x16 free slot in worker node
+  - PCI-Express 4.0 x16 free slot in worker node.

-- An image with lspci, ethtools, and lsusb utilities installed than can be provisioned in worker node
+- A container image with the following utilities installed: lspci, ethtools, and lsusb.
+This image will be used in the worker node equipped with STS card.

-## Installing Silicom Timing Synchronization Operator <a name="installation"></a>
+## Install Silicom Timing Synchronization Operator <a name="installation"></a>

-There are two distinct entities in this solution: one is the Silicom Timing Synchronization physical cards themselves, and the other is the Silicom Timing Synchronization software stack.
+There are two distinct type of entities the operator handles: one is the Silicom Timing Synchronization physical cards themselves, and the other is the Silicom Timing Synchronization software stack.
 The certified Operator dramatically simplifies the deployment, configuration, and management of the Silicom Timing Synchronization physical cards and the Timing Synchronization software.

-#### Install Silicom Card in Worker
+#### Install Silicom Timing Synchronization (STS) Card in Worker

-- Install the card in a PCI-Express 4.0 x16 slot inside a worker node
+1. Install the card in a PCI-Express 4.0 x16 slot inside a worker node.
+2. Connect USB cable from uUSB in card to USB port in worker node and switch-on the worker node.

-- Connect GPS Antenna to the GPS Input of the STS4 card
+3. Connect GPS Antenna to the GPS Input of the STS4 card.

 ![Silicom Card](imgs/00_card.png)

 <figcaption>

-**Figure 3** SMA Connector for GPS input receiver in Silicom Timing Synchronization (STS4) Card
+**Figure 3** SMA Connector for GPS input receiver in Silicom Timing Synchronization (STS4) Card.

 </figcaption>

-- Connect USB cable from uUSB in card to USB port in worker node and switch-on the worker node

-- Launch debug pod in worker node equipped with STS4 card.
+4. Launch debug pod in worker node equipped with STS4 card.
 To overcome package limitations from UBI8, we use a Fedora 36 image so that we can install both `usbutils` and `pciutils`:

   ```console
   oc debug node/du3-ldc1 --image=quay.io/fedora/fedora:36-x86_64
   sh-5.1# dnf -y install ethtool usbutils pciutils
   ```

-- Two USB lines must be detected, the U-Blox GNSS receiver (Vendor IDs 1546) and the Silicom propietary USB (Vendor ID 1373):
+5. Two USB lines must be detected, the U-Blox GNSS receiver (Vendor IDs 1546) and the Silicom propietary USB (Vendor ID 1373):

   ```console
    # lsusb -d 1546: